e271828e/Flight.jl/docs/notes/design/framework_spec.md

 )
 ```

-The child is named by path, never passed as an instance (the `===` problem, [§11.6][s11-6]);
+The child is named by path and never passed as an instance, because the `===`
+problem ([§11.6][s11-6]) makes a path unrecoverable from an instance.
+A
-a [face](#g-face) name containing dots is a legal final path segment on the internal-endpoint
+[face](#g-face) name containing dots is a legal final path segment on the
-side precisely because slash is the only structural separator, and computed entries mix
+internal-endpoint side, precisely because slash is the only structural
-freely with hand-written ones in either declaration. `resolve` and
+separator.
+Computed entries mix freely with hand-written ones in either
-`input_faces` are build-pipeline primitives needed anyway — `input_passthrough` is a thin
+declaration. `resolve` and `input_faces` are build-pipeline primitives needed
+anyway, and `input_passthrough` is a thin composition.
+That is what keeps the
-composition, which is what keeps it sugar rather than machinery; no `rename` hook
+helper sugar rather than machinery.
+There is no `rename` hook,
-because the [boundary](#g-boundary) declarations are ordinary code (map over the pairs); normative signatures
+because the [boundary](#g-boundary) declarations are ordinary code (map over
-for both primitives in [§13.3][s13-3].
-Every error stays
+the pairs).
+Normative signatures for both primitives are in [§13.3][s13-3].
-first-class: an `except` face the [assembly](#g-assembly) then fails to wire is an ordinary
+Every error stays first-class: an `except` face the [assembly](#g-assembly)
+then fails to wire is an ordinary unconnected input; a face both wired and
-unconnected input; a face both wired and passed through is a two-producers error;
+passed through is a two-producers error; `except`/`only` naming a nonexistent
-`except`/`only` naming a nonexistent face errors with the child's face list in
+face errors with the child's face list in hand; a `prefix = ""` collision is
-hand; a `prefix = ""` collision is caught by the build's uniqueness check like any
+caught by the build's uniqueness check like any hand-written duplicate.
+The
-hand-written duplicate.
-The effective face list is plain printable data — the
+effective face list is plain printable data — the inspectable contract of this
-inspectable contract of this instantiation.
+instantiation.
 What computation does *not* do is
 auto-bubble: the author wrote down "every input face of this child that I don't
 feed, I expose under this prefix" — explicit at the type level, evaluated at
 build.